beeware/comb/README.md

 Comb
 ====

-A repository of BeeKeeper task configurations used by the BeeWare project.

-Each branch of this repository is a Docker image.
-These images are automatically built and published as part of the `pybee` organization on Docker Hub.
+A Docker image for building Python 3.7 projects on [BeeKeeper](https://github.com/pybee/beekeeper).

-If your own testing needs don't match these base images, they can be used as a template for your own Docker images, which can be referenced in the BeeKeeper configuration file for your project.
+If your own testing needs don't match this base image, you can use it as a template for your own Docker image, which can be referenced in the BeeKeeper configuration file for your project.

 Community
 ---------